Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Problem Formulation

-Considering that the EV charging task (\ref{EVtask}) should be completed before the departure time, the following inequality must be checked for each time step $t^i_a\leq t<t^i_d$,
+Considering that the EV charging task (\ref{EVtask}) should be completed before the departure time, the following inequality must be checked for each time step $t_i^\mathrm{a}\leq t<t_i^\mathrm{d}$,

 where the left part indicates the EV battery energy at departure time if the EV is charged at maximum charging power during remaining charging time.
-Once inequality (\ref{cheak}) is not satisfied, the EV must be charged at maximum power.
+Once inequality (\ref{cheak}) is not satisfied, the corresponding EV is forced to be charged at maximum power.
 Therefore, the following EV charging scheme during the charging time is formulated,

-The $2^\textrm{nd}$ and $3^\textrm{rd}$ conditions in (\ref{EVaction}) are designed to ensure that the battery energy of EV in household $i$ satisfies the constraint (\ref{EVcons}).
+The $2^\textrm{nd}$ and $3^\textrm{rd}$ conditions in (\ref{EVaction}) guarantees that the battery energy of EV in household $i$ satisfies the constraint (\ref{EVcons}).